gobline/session/README.md

 ## Installation

-You can install Mendo Session using the dependency management tool [Composer](https://getcomposer.org/).
+You can install the Session component using the dependency management tool [Composer](https://getcomposer.org/).
 Run the *require* command to resolve and download the dependencies:

 ```
-composer require mendoframework/session
+composer require gobline/session
 ```